marafiq/adnanrafiq/blog/explore-asp-net6-fundamentals/index.md

 I would like to have strongly typed configuration values.
 How?
-When you are back from the party break, you will learn about `IOptions<T> `pattern.
+When you are back from the party break, you will learn about `IOptions<T> `pattern in the next blog post.